jepegit/cellpy/docs/tutorials/basic_interaction.rst

     # the second capacity (charge (delithiation) for typical anode half-cell experiments)
     # will be given "in reverse".

-The ``CellpyData`` object has several get-methods, including getting current, timestamps, etc.
+The ``CellpyCell`` object has several get-methods, including getting current, timestamps, etc.

 Extract summaries of runs